-Likewise, they need to be able to log out when using shared devices.
+- Likewise, your members need to be able to log out when using shared devices or to just close their site session.

 Frontend Login and Logout Features in PMPro